vikash-bhardwaj/ai-code-companion-documentation/README.md

 - Install the extension either by visiting Visual Studio Code [marketplace page](https://marketplace.visualstudio.com/items?itemName=vikash-bhardwaj.aicodecompanion) or search the extension in the "Extensions" activity bar tab with name "AI Code Companion" by vikash-bhardwaj
 - Post installation please refer to the below [set-up section](#setup)
 - <strong style="color: red">Important!!</strong> - Post setting up the accesskey for your selcted AI provider please ensure you also check the model name in the settings.
 If you are using `PSChat` as your AI Data Provider then please change the model name because default model name will not work as is with PSChat.
 While you can check the respective AI Provider docs for all model names provided by your AI Provider, you can use `gpt-3.5-turbo` or `gpt-3.5-turbo-16k` for OpenAI & `gpt35turbo` or `gpt4` For PSChat.
+- <strong style="color: red">**Note for local `Ollama` Models integration to work without Internet**</strong> - Please download and install `Ollama` and start it to work with different `Ollama` Models.
+  - Download the installer and install `Ollala` from <a href="https://ollama.com/download">Download Ollama Page</a>
+  - Follow the docs to download the model of your choice by following the - <a href="https://github.com/ollama/ollama">Documentation page</a>
+  - Once yuu download the model, open extension settings and change the `API Key` dropdown value to `Ollama Chat` and update `Model Name` field with downloaded model like "llama3.2:latest" or "Mistral" or "llava", etc. (Please change the settings in "Workspace" Tab in case that exist as "Users" Tab setting wont work if Workspace Tab exist).
+  - In case you have higher configuration machine to run local models then you can also play around changing the `Model Max Token Length` to higher number like `64000` for retaining the longer chat context in history.
+For my 18GB RAM I was not able to go above `32000` as it was turning to be so slow to respond.
 - <strong style="color: red">**Note for `Azure Open AI` Set-up**</strong> - Extension has ability to connect to Azure OpenAI API through `API Key Authentication` and `Microsoft Entra Authentication` method.
 Please refer [Azure OpenAI Service REST API reference](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference) for more information on authenticating for Azure Open AI.

   If you choose to use Azure OpenAI as your service provider, follow these steps to set up the API Endpoint for extension before referring to the below [set-up section](#setup):